mentalhealthmodels/nmhsmn_web/content/blog/news-and-events/first-paper.md

 tags:
 - uses of modelling
 - types of models
-title: First network authored paper published.
+title: First network authored paper.
 ---

 Article about our first modelling paper.